 In 1956 The Boys School was built in 1956.
 There were only two teachers in the school at this time.
 One teacher taught Junior Infants up to Second Class, while the second teacher taught Third to Sixth.
 Shortly afterwards a third room was built on.
 In the 1970's the Dean built on six other rooms because of the growing numbers of boys in the area.

 Now Scoil Mhuire Naofa is an all Boys' School situated at the west-end of the village of Carrigtohill.
-There are currently 257 pupils on roll ranging from 4 years to 13 years.
-There are 16 teachers including principal, learning resource teachers language teachers and resource teacher for travellers.
+There are currently 464 pupils on roll ranging from 4 years to 13 years.
+There are 27 teachers including principal, learning support//resource teachers /language teachers..
 There are 5 Special Need Assistants and the school also has the services of a secretary and caretaker.